 Following a disturbance, the power system is typically not very stable.
 In such situations transient oscillations associated with equipment switching operations could quickly get amplified leading to cascading trips and possible system collapse.

 Therefore, it is expedient that prior to the commencement of restoration, the power system is segmented into smaller ‘Sections’.
-Upon commencement of restoration, these ‘Sections’ shall be progressively restored to ensure a gradual and controlled progression with system restoration.
+Upon commencement of restoration, these ‘Sections’ shall be progressively restored using an agreed energization path to ensure a gradual and controlled progression with system restoration.

 The action of segmenting the power system into smaller sections is termed “sectionalisation”.
 Dispatchers at SCC shall determine the extent of sectionalisation required for each restoration event.

+Where available, sectionalisation must be carried out at nodes where synchronization points/ synchro-checks exist.
+Appendix xx shows the list of synchronization points/synchro-checks on the Ghana power system and where they are installed.

+Restoration

 Black Start

 The following power plants have capability of providing black start on the Ghana power system in the event of a system collapse.

-These are:
+These are tabulated below:

-Akosombo GS

-Kpong GS

-Bui GS

-Karpowership

-TT2PP (Siemens Plant)

-Ameri